arnhrwd/dragon/README.md

     java -jar dragon.jar -h

 will provide help on options.
-To execute a topology in local mode:
+To execute a topology in *local mode*:

     java -jar dragon.jar -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY

 Running in local mode, Dragon creates a *local cluster* in a single JVM that contains all Spouts and Bolts without any need for networking.
+It does not create a Dragon daemon and therefore it cannot be connected to on a service port.

+Local mode is useful for development and debugging.
+Alternatively, *Network mode* (described later) requires starting one or more Dragon daemons (typically on a cluster) that will connect to each other and allow topologies to be submitted via a service port to any selected Dragon daemon.
+Details on how to run Dragon in Network mode are provided after the Configuration details below, which describe how to configure Dragon in both Local mode and Network mode.

 # Configuration